apihub/apihub/docs/api/manage_teams.rst

   Date: Sat, 06 Dec 2014 01:33:37 GMT
   Content-Length: 90

-  {"status_code":400,"message":"Someone already has that team name/alias.
+  {"error":"bad_request","error_description":"Someone already has that team name/alias.
 Could you try another?"}

 Retrieving all teams for the signed user